Free Guide Updated 2026 Teacher Shortage Route

 Receive a job offer and Certificate of Sponsorship

-Once a school offers you the role, they assign you a Certificate of Sponsorship (CoS).
-This is a reference number â not a physical document â that you use in your visa application.
+Once a school offers you the role, they assign you a Certificate of Sponsorship (CoS) — a reference number for your visa application, not a physical document.

 Apply for your Skilled Worker visa